Internet-Draft Mission Audit Transparency August 2026

 A deployment claiming this profile MUST register at least the governance-critical records: the approval event and every Mission lifecycle transition.
 It SHOULD also register the runtime decision and execution evidence for the action classes it enforces, so the action trail is transparent and not only the governance trail.

 The sub of every Signed Statement about a Mission is a stable identifier of that Mission, derived from the mission claim's issuer and id.
 All evidence about one Mission shares one sub and forms one Transparency Service feed.
-Where the deployment provides feed retrieval (Section 6.5), an auditor collects a Mission's complete, ordered, append-only evidence by that sub, and the substrate's non-equivocation guarantee means the auditor and the deployment see the same records.
+Where the deployment provides feed retrieval (Section 6.6), an auditor collects a Mission's registered evidence by that sub, ordered and append-only within what the retrieval returns.

 For that to hold, every producer MUST compute the identical sub.
-This profile fixes a single construction; a producer MUST use it and MUST NOT use any other.
+This profile fixes a single construction; a producer MUST use it.
+A producer MUST NOT use any other.
 The sub is the URI formed by appending the literal path segment missions and the Mission id to the issuer:

 <issuer>/missions/<id>